jsdsg666/envai/README.md

 import pandas as pd
 import envai

-train=pd.read_excel(f_train)
-test=pd.read_excel(f_test)
+train=pd.read_excel(../dataset/pre_train.xlsx)
+test=pd.read_excel(../dataset/pre_test.xlsx)
+'''
-#difference_sequence is the environmental indicator to be constructed.
+difference_sequence is the environmental indicator to be constructed.
 The second column is the initial value, the third column is the end value, and the first column is the difference value.The second and third columns are names of columns about the environmental data set what you need to optimize,  the first column is that you need to name it yourself
+'''
 difference_sequence=[('COD', 'WI_COD', 'WO_COD'),(...),('AR_AN', 'WI_AN', 'AR_AN')]
 print(train.describe(),test.describe())